MicrosoftDocs/winrt-api/windows.services.store/storepurchasestatus.md

 The purchase request did not succeed because of a network connectivity error.

 ### -field ServerError:4
-The purchase request did not succeed because of a server error returned by the Windows Store.
+The purchase request did not succeed because of a server error returned by the Microsoft Store.

 ## -remarks